 Spaces are limited as we have kept reduced numbers by 15%.
 Please respect the other students by cancelling ahead of time, or phoning in to allow us to let the waitlist to join the class.

 Please ensure you are available for the workshop or course dates when booking.

-All cancellations must be made up to 72 hours beforehand 100% account refund only with additional bank charges.
+All cancellations must be made up to 48 hours beforehand 100% account refund only with additional bank charges.
 NO REFUND if cancelled less than 48 hours beforehand, you are late (and refused entry) or you do not show up.